JuliaLang/julia/doc/manual/complex-and-rational-numbers.rst

 ---------------

-The global constant ``im`` is bound to the complex number *i*, representing one of the square roots of -1.
+The global constant ``im`` is bound to the complex number *i*, representing the principal square root of -1.
 It was deemed harmful to co-opt the name ``i`` for a global constant, since it is such a popular index variable name.
 Since Julia allows numeric literals to be :ref:`juxtaposed with identifiers as